richstokes/InfiniChat/README.md

 # Start a debate
 pipenv run python app.py --debate_topic "Dogs are better than cats"

+# Use custom prompts for both models
+pipenv run python app.py --model_a_prompt "You are a cheerful assistant who loves to help people" --model_b_prompt "You are a serious academic who prefers formal language"

+# Override just one model's prompt
+pipenv run python app.py --model_a_prompt "You are a pirate who speaks in nautical terms"
 ```

 After running, a conversation transcript will be saved to `conversation_history.txt`.
 This will be overwritten each run, so copy it somewhere if you wish to keep it.